atasoyturk/Scooter_Rental_System/README.md

 # Scooter rental sytem works by txt documents.
+(I continue to work on it)